lf-edge/ekuiper/docs/en_US/manager-ui/overview.md

-# Use of Kuiper management console
+# Use of eKuiper management console

 ## Overview

-From Kuiper version 0.9.1, whenever a new version of Kuiper is released, the corresponding version of the management console will be released.
-This article uses a practical example to illustrate how to use the management console to operate and manage Kuiper nodes.
-In the article, the data will be subscribed from the MQTT server, and be sent to the specified file after processing through the rules written by Kuiper.
+From eKuiper version 0.9.1, whenever a new version of eKuiper is released, the corresponding version of the management console will be released.
+This article uses a practical example to illustrate how to use the management console to operate and manage eKuiper nodes.
+In the article, the data will be subscribed from the MQTT server, and be sent to the specified file after processing through the rules written by eKuiper.
 The demonstration is as follows:

-- Create a Kuiper node through the management console
+- Create a eKuiper node through the management console
 - Create a stream to subscribe to the data in the MQTT server.
 This example demonstrates subscribing to the MQTT server.
 The relevant information is shown below.
   - Address: `tcp://broker.emqx.io:1883`，
   - Topic: `devices/device_001/messages`，
   - Data: `{"temperature": 40, "humidity" : 20}`
 - Create a rule to calculate the subscribed data and write the data to the sink "This example demonstrates writing the subscribed message to a file".
-- Kuiper currently supports multiple sources and sinks.
+- eKuiper currently supports multiple sources and sinks.
 Users only need to install the corresponding plugins to achieve the corresponding function.
 "The source of this example is MQTT source, which has built-in support without the need of installation; the sink is a file, which does not have built-in support and needs to be installed separately."

 ## Architecture design

 * UI end: a visual interface, easy for users to operate
-* Kuiper-manager: Management console, which essentially is a reverse HTTP proxy service, providing the services of user management, permission verification.
+* eKuiper-manager: Management console, which essentially is a reverse HTTP proxy service, providing the services of user management, permission verification.
 It can be deployed in the cloud or at the edge
-* Kuiper instance: managed Kuiper node instance, Kuiper-manager can manage multiple Kuiper nodes at the same time
+* eKuiper instance: managed eKuiper node instance, eKuiper-manager can manage multiple eKuiper nodes at the same time

 ![construct](./resources/arch.png)

 ## Install the management console

-### Install Kuiper
+### Install eKuiper

-- Pull Kuiper's Docker image from [Docker Image Library](https://hub.docker.com/r/emqx/kuiper/tags).
+- Pull eKuiper's Docker image from [Docker Image Library](https://hub.docker.com/r/emqx/kuiper/tags).
 Since it is required to install the plugin in this article, you must use the `kuiper:0.9.1-slim` image (`kuiper:0.9.1-alpine` image is relatively small and easy to install, but due to the lack of some necessary library files, the plug-in cannot run normally.
 The `kuiper:0.9.1` image is the development version, which is suitable for use in the development phase).

   ```shell
   docker pull emqx/kuiper:0.9.1-slim
   ```

-- Run the Kuiper container (for convenience, we will use the public MQTT server provided by [EMQ](https://www.emqx.io), and the address can be set by the `-e` option when running the container).
-If you want to access the Kuiper instance through the host, you can expose port 9081 by adding the `-p 9081:9081` parameter when starting the container.
+- Run the eKuiper container (for convenience, we will use the public MQTT server provided by [EMQ](https://www.emqx.io), and the address can be set by the `-e` option when running the container).
+If you want to access the eKuiper instance through the host, you can expose port 9081 by adding the `-p 9081:9081` parameter when starting the container.

   ```shell
   # docker run -d --name kuiper -e MQTT_SOURCE__DEFAULT__SERVERS=[tcp://broker.emqx.io:1883] emqx/kuiper:0.9.1-slim